Most World Series Home Runs-Team

-Teams that have hit the most home runs in a single World Series (x-active):
+Teams that have hit the most home runs in a single World Series:

 14 — San Francisco Giants, seven games, 2002.